proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ## Rust specific Problems

+Rust is a great language, but it also has its quirks.
+Worst of all, we're still used to having things like class inheritance that just aren't available with Rust.
+Of cause, this isn't necessarily a bad thing as long as you find another solution.

-Rust is a great language, but it also has its weaknesses, i.e. it does not support classes with inhertance.
-But our widgets share a great amount of methods, and we don't want to duplicated the code for each widget.
+Our widgets share a great amount of methods, and we don't want to duplicated the code for each widget.
 Inheritance is not available, so we ended up using traits having default method implementations.

-We have different kind of widgets, but we want to attach html event listeners to any of them.
-So this is a good example to explain how we share code.
+For example, we want to attach html event listeners to widget, so lets use this to show how we share code.

+Our trait is called `EventSubscriber`, and has one method which provides mutable access to a `Listeners` object, where we can store the callbacks.
+This is the only method without a default implementation, and once you implement it for your widget, you get all the other methods from the default trait implementation.
+This is also a good way to split functionality and documentations into smaller parts.

 ```
 pub trait EventSubscriber: Static {